 1. WHAT TO WEAR TO SAN SIRO AND ARENA CIVICA STADIUMS TO SEE INTER MILAN AND AC MILAN GAMES

 Get your game on in style at this stadium to see Milan’s two football (soccer) clubs show their stuff.
 Look sporty and put together in white jeans with a summery black-and-white-striped shirt paired with red Soludos espadrilles.
 Finish off the outfit with an eye-catching red mini cross-body.
-Guys can go for black jeans, a fitted white t-shirt, and a denim jacket that mimics a sporty track jacket.
+Guys can go for black jeans, a fitted white T-shirt, and a sporty track jacket.
 Italian shades are a requirement.

 Women’s Soccer Stadium Outfit

 Whether you’re taking a stroll through the Galleria Vittorio Emanuele II or a day trip to the not-to-be-missed massive Serravelle outlet, (home to Gucci, Prada, and Fendi) shopping in Milan is an occasion to pull out all the stops with your outfit.
 Wearing this red ruffle skirt and snakeskin ankle-strap heels will make you feel like you just stepped off a fashion photo shoot.
 A pair of slim trousers with a fitted shirt and oxfords works for men.
 Essentially, the idea is look like you’re wearing clothing that were bought in Milan.

 Women’s Milan Shopping Outfit

 3. WHAT TO WEAR TO VISIT SITES LIKE SFORZA CASTLE, DUOMO DI MILANO, AND THE LEONARDO DA VINCI MUSEUM